Sharp-Peak Functions for Exactly Penalizing Binary Integer Programming: Numerical experiment

-{\bf b) Numerical comparison.} We first evaluate the performance of all algorithms under different values of $m/n$.
-Specifically, we fix ${\text{SNR}=15}$, set ${n \in \{500,1000\}}$, and vary ${m/n \in \{1, 1.5, \ldots, 3\}}$.
-Figure~\ref{fig:BER-1bit-effmn} reports the average results over 20 independent trials.
+We first evaluate the performance of all algorithms under different values of $m/n$.
+Specifically, we fix ${\text{SNR}=15}$, set ${n \in \{500,1000\}}$, and vary ${m/n \in \{1, 1.5, \ldots, 3\}}$. {Figure~\ref{fig:BER-1bit-effmn} reports the average results with error bars over 20 independent trials}.
 As expected, a larger ratio results in lower BER, indicating easier recovery.
 It is evident that ShaPeakg and ShaPeakh consistently achieve the lowest BER across all cases.

-Next, we fix ${m/n = 2}$, choose $n\in\{500,1000\}$, and vary ${\text{SNR} \in \{0, 5, \ldots, 20\}}$.
-The average results over 20 runs are presented in Figure~\ref{fig:BER-1bit}.
-When ${\text{SNR} \leqslant 10}$, none of the algorithms achieve satisfactory BER performance, indicating failure in signal recovery.
+Next, we fix ${m/n = 2}$, choose $n\in\{500,1000\}$, and vary ${\text{SNR} \in \{0, 5, \ldots, 20\}}$. {The average results with error bars over 20 runs are presented in Figure~\ref{fig:BER-1bit}.} When ${\text{SNR} \leqslant 10}$, none of the algorithms achieve satisfactory BER performance, indicating failure in signal recovery.
 As SNR increases, ShaPeak begins to outperform the other algorithms, with its advantage becoming more pronounced at higher SNR levels.
 Regarding computational efficiency, we consider a slightly high dimension ${n=5000}$.
 As reported in Table~\ref{tab:1bitMIMO-time}, ShaPeak demonstrates significantly lower runtime.
 For instance, in the case of ${\text{SNR} = 20}$, ShaPeakg and ShaPeakh complete in 10.87 and 10.86 seconds, respectively, while L2ADMM requires nearly 200 seconds.